KDE/kgeotag/README.md

 This way, the geodata assignment is made persistent and also accessible for other geodata-aware applications (like e. g.
 [KPhotoAlbum](https://www.kphotoalbum.org/)).

 If a time drift has been identified and a deviation has been given, the images' dates and times also can be fixed whilst saving.

+## Getting involved

+Everybody is invited to participate in KGeoTag's development!
+You don't have to be able to write code to do so.
+All testing and feedback is greatly appreciated!

+Also feel free to join KGeoTag's IRC channel [#kde-kgeotag](irc://chat.freenode.net/kde-kgeotag) :-)